rubyonjets/jets/docs/_docs/routing/authorizers/authorizer-tips.md

 ## Identity Source: Token

-If the request does not include the host header that matches with the identify source, then the Lambda authorizer function does *not* even get called!
+If the request does not include the host header that matches with the identity source, then the Lambda authorizer function does *not* even get called!
 You'll get an `Unauthorized` response like so:

     $ curl -H "WrongHeader: test" https://bxqim55nwg.execute-api.us-west-2.amazonaws.com/dev/protected/url
     {"message":"Unauthorized"}